-Cond Project Approval SSD 8889679 Status Evidence establishment of a Biodiversity Stewardship Site.
-AMENI ГҮ Noise B12 The Applicant must: (a) ensure that noise generated by any construction is managed in accordance with the Interim Construction Noise Guideline (DECC, 2009), or its latest version; and NC JM (pers comms) confirmed that construction works for the project are only completed during the standard work hours recommended within the Interim Construction Noise Guideline.
-Section 3.1 of the approved sub-plan Liddell Decoupling Works - Construction Noise Management Plan (NMP) dated 22 August 2022 (see Schedule 2, Condition C1) notes that project constriction works for Stage 1 are not predicted to exceed standard hours, evening hours, or night- time noise management levels.
-Records were not available at the time of audit to confirm that monitoring described in Section 7 of the NMP had been completed to verify that project noise impacts against modelling predictions.
-It is recommended that AGL commission construction noise monitoring for the project, in accordance with Section 7 of the approved NMP.
-It is also recommended that noise generated by construction for the project is managed in accordance with the Interim Construction Noise Guideline (DECC, 2009), or its latest version and evidence is retained.
+Cond Project Approval SSD 8889679 Status Evidence (DPIE, 2020).
+The available credit retirement options for the development include purchase and retirement of open market available biodiversity credits, payment into the Biodiversity Conservation Fund or establishment of a Biodiversity Stewardship Site.
+AMENIT Υ Noise B12 The Applicant must: (a) ensure that noise generated by any construction is managed in accordance with the Interim Construction Noise Guideline (DECC, 2009), or its latest version; and C HC (pers comms) confirmed that construction works for the project are only completed during the standard work hours recommended within the Interim Construction Noise Guideline.
+Section 3.1 of the approved sub-plan Liddell Decoupling Works - Construction Noise Management Plan (NMP) dated 22 August 2022 (see Schedule 2, Condition C1) notes that project constriction works for Stage 1 are not predicted to exceed standard hours, evening hours, or night-time noise management levels.
+Sighted sign in sign out register during the site visit that is in place to record the times of personnel arriving and leaving site.
+Sighted Jacobs Decoupling Out of Hours Civil Construction Works Noise Assessment dated 17 May 2023.
+The modelling assessment concluded that project noise levels at all non-residential receivers would not exceed the Noise Management Levels during construction works thus condition B14 (a) could be met without the need for any specific additional controls.